-Planning a trip abroad?
-Whether you plan to use Google Maps for navigation, stay in touch with friends and family, or if you absolutely HAVE to upload that gorgeous picture of the sunset on the beach to Instagram (like, right now!), it’s never been more important to have an active mobile connection when traveling.
+Whether you plan to use Google Maps for navigation, other apps stay in touch with friends and family, or if you absolutely need to upload that gorgeous picture of the sunset on the beach to Instagram (like, right now!), it’s never been more important to have an active mobile connection when traveling.

 Everyone knows that international roaming charges for calls and data, in particular, are extremely expensive and definitely not worth the hassle.
 Luckily, relatively affordable alternatives are available in the form of travel SIM cards, international roaming packs for your network carrier, or by exploring local options.
 Here’s everything you need to know!